Anthem Blue Cross

 • Substance abuse.

-In addition, Anthem has an extensive selection of health education materials, in both English and Spanish, available at Health Education Resources under the Health Education section to find downloadable health tips sheets.
+In addition, Anthem has an extensive selection of health education materials, in both English and Spanish, available at Health Education Resources under the Get Help section to find useful Apps and downloadable health information.
+Providers may contact healthed_ca_medicaid@anthem.com to request education materials for members.

-These materials may be translated into additional languages as listed below, upon request.
-They are also available in alternative formats, including Braille, large print and audio by contacting the Customer Service number on the back of the member card.
+These materials may be translated into additional languages upon request.
+They are also available in alternative formats, including Braille, large print and audio by contacting the Customer Service number on the back of the member card or by contacting CACulturalLinguisticServicesInbox@elevanchealth.com.
 Translations and alternative formats are free of charge.

 Related resources for PCPs